-- With the flat side of the needle facing the back, insert the new needle all the way to the top of the needle stopper (viewing window) in the needle clamp.
-Use a screwdriver to securely tighten the needle clamp screw.
+- With the flat side of the needle facing the back, insert the new needle to the top of the needle stopper (viewing window) in the needle clamp.
+Use a screwdriver to tighten the needle clamp screw securely.

 How Often Do I Need To Change The Needle?

-If you’ve never changed the needle on your sewing machine nows the time.
-If you can’t remember the last time you changed it, nows the time.
+If you've never changed the needle on your sewing machine, now is the time.
+If you can't remember the last time you changed it, now is the time.

-Most needle and sewing machine companies agree that after about every 8 hours of sewing you need to change the needle.
-The needle should also e changed if you notice any burs, nicks or it becomes bent.
+Most needle and sewing machine companies agree that after about every 8 hours of sewing, you need to change the needle.
+The needle should also e changed if you notice any burs or nicks or if it becomes bent.
 I also change mine after working with coarse fabric.